kumarbhuv/fgvc/README.md

 # Fine Grained Image Classification : A study using CNN architectures and Transformers
+Fine grained Image Classification (FGIC) is one of the challenging tasks in Computer Vision.
+Many recent methodologies including Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs) have tried to solve this problem.
+In this study, we introduce a teacher-student strategy specific to ConvNext model and show the effectiveness of using CNNs and transformers combined together to produce state of the art results on challenging FGIC datasets.
+We show that by using ConvNext-base as a student model and swin-base transformer as teacher model in knowledge distillation settings, we achieve the highest accuracy of 86.9% on FGVC-Aircraft dataset and the least accuracy of 81.37% on a more challenging dataset named FoodX-251.

  ## Datasets
 The instructions to download and install FGVC datasets is given below:-